sergi10/ppbl-couse-2/project-303/Zero One Game/README.md

 ### Step 2

-Provide 2 wallets if you want to play as both player and obtain its payment public hash to be used as `firstPlayerPKH` and `secondPlayerPKH` in `Game.GameComplier`.
+Provide 2 wallets if you want to play as both player and obtain its public key hash to be used as `firstPlayerPKH` and `secondPlayerPKH` in `Game.GameComplier`.

 ### Step 3